 Top-up Cards: You can buy top-up cards in many places which can be used to increase your call credit any time (the credit must be used within 60 days), and the network system gives you the option to manage your account in English (check balances, add call credit, etc).
 Credit Top-up cards come in denominations of MX$100, 200, 300 and 500.

-If you have a cell phone that is not tethered to a phone network then you can purchase a SIM card with a Mexican telephone number in Mexico and top-up that card for use while you are in Mexico.
+If you bring a cell phone from overseas that is not tethered to a phone network in your home country then you can purchase a SIM card with a Mexican telephone number in Mexico and top-up that card for use while you are in Mexico.
 This is much less expensive than roaming internationally on a cell phone from your home country.

 If you have a modern mobile phone, you can now take it with you and use it in Mexico, provided that your service provider back home has enabled international roaming on your account and has a reciprocal arrangement with the operator in Mexico.
 Beware!
 The roaming charges can be very high: If you are a company user with an allowance, your allowance may get used up faster than you think; if the phone is for personal use, it’s probably best to keep the phone in hand for emergencies and short calls home.
 A better option may be to buy a SIM card in Mexico (see previous section for details).

 Increasingly, people are using their mobile phones for internet across the mobile network instead of voice calls; and many of those use internet services like FaceTime and Skype to make voice calls instead of using the telephone network.

-If you are roaming with your home phone in Mexico take note that data roaming charges can be very high; contact your cell phone provider to ask if they offer and international data roaming plan you can use while in Mexico, as ad-hoc (out of plan) use of the data network is excessively expensive.
+If you are roaming with your international smartphone in Mexico take note that data roaming charges can be very high; contact your cell phone provider to ask if they offer and international data roaming plan you can use while in Mexico, as ad-hoc (out of plan) use of the data network is excessively expensive.
 Cell phone contracts in Mexico (as well as pay-as-you-go plans) offer some data allowance.